 You’ve got 10 days to spare and you’re looking to plan an unforgettable trip to the Mediterranean.
 The only thing is… you can’t decide whether to do Spain or Morocco.
-Well, here’s a suggestion – why not do a trip to Spain and Morocco?
+Well, here’s a suggestion – why not plan a Spain and Morocco itinerary?

 Day 1: Madrid

 Welcome to the capital.
-There’s a whole lot to see here, but let’s try to experience these three essential attractions as a kick-off to your Spain and Morocco tours and sites.
+There’s a whole lot of things to do in Madrid, but let’s try to experience these three essential attractions as a kick-off to your Spain and Morocco tours and sites.

 The Plaza Mayor